johnfwebdev/portfolio/README.md

 ***npm run dev -- --host [hostname]***
  - including a [hostname] will launch the Webpack dev server with the desired hostname in the browser
  - Syntax: `npm run dev -- --host example.test`
+ - the inclusion of a hostname implys that your DNS is properly configured for that hostname and the top-level domain.
+Example, adding the following to your hosts file: `127.0.0.1 example.test`
+ - if you would like to control an entire top-level domain such as `.test` on your device, I'd recommend seeing this tutorial for DNSmasq [USE DNSMASQ INSTEAD OF /ETC/HOSTS](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/).
+This is heavyly geared toward macOS, but should work for most UNIX-like systems.
+Windows has alternatives.

 ***npm start***
  - this will build using webpack and the bundle.js file will be in /public/dist